 energy ANd Biochar

-1. Waste management for small-to-medium scale entreprises with some sort of organic waste in their streams.
-(10 - 1000 kg a week).
+1. Waste management for small-to-medium scale businesses/communities with organic waste in their streams (10 - 1000 kg a week).
 Find out how to add value to your waste.

 3. Apply biochar in best practices way in agriculture, water filtration, biocomposites, as as well as afforestation projects around the world.
 We produce, source and distribute the best biochar up to EU standards.